Warlords (1980 video game)

-Warlords is an arcade game released by Atari, Inc. in 1980.
-The game resembles a combination of Breakout and Quadrapong (an early Atari arcade game); up to four players play the game at the same time, and the "castles" in the four corners of the screen are brick walls that can be broken with a flaming ball.
+Warlords is a 1981 action video game developed and published by Atari, Inc. for arcades; in Japan, it was distributed by Sega.
+The gameplay resembles a combination of Atari's earlier games Quadrapong (1974) and Breakout (1976), and has the player (or up to four players) attempt to destroy other castles in different corners of the screen by deflecting one or more fireballs with a shield.
+As with Pong and Breakout, players use paddle controllers to manipulate their shield.

-Warlords used spinner controllers for player control and came in both a two-player upright version and a four-player cocktail version.
-The upright version used a black and white monitor and reflected the game image onto a mirror, with a backdrop of castles, giving the game a 3D feel.
-The upright version only supported up to two simultaneous players, who moved through the levels as a team.
-The cocktail version was in color and supported 1–4 players.
-Three-to-four player games were free-for-alls where the game ended as soon as one player won.
-One-to-two player games played identical to the upright version.

-According to Atari production numbers, 1014 uprights and 1253 cocktails were produced.
-The prototype version of Warlords was called "Castles and Kings" and was housed in a large four-player "Sprint 4-like" cabinet.
-Only two versions of the prototype were made.
-The game was considered a success, although a redesign to a smaller cabinet was necessary, as the large cabinet made it impossible to produce in large quantities and unfeasible to install.
+Unlike most Atari arcade games of the time, Warlords began development as an Atari 2600 game that was later converted to an arcade game; the 2600 version was released shortly after the arcade version.
+The arcade version of Warlords came in both a two-player upright version and a four-player cocktail version.
+The game was considered a success, although a redesign for a smaller cabinet was necessary, as the large cabinet made it impossible to produce in large quantities and difficult to install.

 Gameplay

 Warlords is a battle between four warlords, 1-4 of which can be controlled by the player(s).
 The objective is to destroy the three other castles while protecting one's own castle with a moving shield.
 Each castle is an L-shaped wall distinguished by a different color, each containing and protecting a Warlord icon (a crown for player-controlled Kings, a dark lord helmet for computer-controlled Black Knights).
+On the upright version, multiple players must cooperate as a team.

 The weapons for accomplishing this are spinning fireballs which bounce off anything they touch and destroy chunks of a castle wall on contact.
 Fireballs can be caught, held, and thrown by shields for greater hitting force, via a "Power stone" button, but at the cost of slowly deteriorating the player's own walls.
 When an icon is destroyed it releases another fireball onto the playfield, traveling in the opposite direction of the killing shot.
 The first fireball is launched by a dragon, always at a human player.
 Subsequent fireballs, up to a maximum of four at once, appear after timeouts or when a warlord icon is destroyed.
 The last player with their icon intact is awarded a point bonus.
 A game ends when all human players are eliminated.